 AEM Navigator Publication

-The AEM Navigator is an interactive tool that facilitates the process of decision-making around specialized formats of print instructional materials for an individual student.
+The AEM Navigator is a tool that facilitates the process of decision-making around specialized formats of print instructional materials for an individual student.
 The four major decision points in the process include 1) determination of need, 2) selection of format(s), 3) acquisition of format(s), and 4) selection of supports for use.
 The AEM Navigator also includes a robust set of guiding questions and useful references and resources specifically related to each decision point.
 Different scaffolds of support are built in so that teams can access information at the level needed to assist them in making informed, accurate decisions.

 The AEM Navigator is NOT a screening or diagnostic tool that results in a prescriptive report.
 Rather, it is a process facilitator that guides the work of a collaborative team as they work through the AEM-related needs of individual students.

 As a team works through the AEM Navigator, a step-by-step series of decision options from which to select are presented and text boxes in which information, evidence, and rationales upon which decisions are based can be entered.
 All decisions and supporting information is saved to a Student Summary that can be edited, saved, and printed.
 The AEM Navigator also includes an optional, running to-do List where team members can record responsibilities that need to be accomplished to ensure that what is needed is available to the student when needed.

 Who is it for?

 The AEM Navigator is designed to be used by IEP teams and other collaborative teams that include students, family, and pertinent school personnel.